javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-es-modern-now/article.md

 [Chrome Canary](https://www.google.com/chrome/browser/canary.html) is recommended, most examples work in it.

 [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/channel/#developer) is fine too, but it has certain glitches.
 Like: [let](/let-const) variables working only with when the script type contains `version=1.7` or `1.8`: `<script type="application/javascript;version=1.7">`.
 Most other browsers do not understand such script type.
-This site uses a special trick to workaround.
+This site uses a special trick to workaround that, so that the scripts work in both Firefox and other browsers.

-And in any case you can go [Babel: try it out](https://babeljs.io/repl/) page and run the example there!
+And even if your browser does not support some code, you can run it through Babel.JS, on the page [Babel: try it out](https://babeljs.io/repl/)!

-On production everyone's using Babel anyway.
+That would be fine, because on production everyone's using Babel anyway.

 Once again, let's note that the most up-to-date situation with support is reflected on [](https://kangax.github.io/compat-table/es6/).

-Now we can go coding, but we need a good code editor for that, right?
+Now we can go coding, but we need a good code editor for that.
 That is discussed in the next session.